 Managing temporary elevated access to your AWS environment

-In this post you’ll learn about temporary elevated access and how it can mitigate risks relating to human access to your AWS environment.
-You’ll also be able to download a minimal reference implementation and use it as a starting point to build a temporary elevated access solution tailored for your organization.
+In this post you’ll learn about temporary elevated access and how it can help mitigate risks relating to human access to your AWS environment.
+You’ll also learn about solutions for temporary elevated access, including a minimal reference implementation that you can download and use as a starting point to build a solution tailored for your organization.

 While many modern cloud architectures aim to eliminate the need for human access, there often remain at least some cases where it is required.
 For example, unexpected issues might require human intervention to diagnose or fix, or you might deploy legacy technologies into your AWS environment that someone needs to configure manually.

 AWS provides a rich set of tools and capabilities for managing access.
 Users can authenticate with multi-factor authentication (MFA), federate using an external identity provider, and obtain temporary credentials with limited permissions.
-AWS Identity and Access Management (IAM) provides fine-grained access control, and AWS Single Sign-On (AWS SSO) makes it easy to manage access across your entire organization using AWS Organizations.
+AWS Identity and Access Management (IAM) provides fine-grained access control, and AWS IAM Identity Center makes it simple to manage access across your entire organization using AWS Organizations.

 For higher-risk human access scenarios, your organization can supplement your baseline access controls by implementing temporary elevated access.